IngmarBitter/defenders/md/Salvation/EternalSecurity.md

 -----------
 Eternal Security.
 This is a non-salvation issue.
 You can be wrong about this issue and still be a Christian.

-Armenian Perspective
+Arminian Perspective
 --------------------
-Armenians believe salvation can be gained and lost.
+Arminians believe salvation can be gained and lost.
-Armenians do not believe that a bad decision means you lose your salvation.
+Arminians do not believe that a bad decision means you lose your salvation.
 The way you can tell a person is a Christian is by their fruit.
 Scripture References: Luke 15; Romans 11:22-23; Hebrews 6:4-7; 2 Peter 2:20